 People who have had a stroke may have speech or language problems.
-Tips for talking with your loved one are:
+Here are some tips for your family and care givers:

-Nerves that help your bowels work smoothly can be damaged after a stroke.
+Nerves that help the bowels work smoothly can be damaged after a stroke.
 Have a routine.
-Once you find a bowel routine that works, stick with it.
+Once you find a bowel routine that works, stick to it:

-Ask your doctor about medicines you, or your loved one, are taking that may cause constipation (such as some medicines for depression, pain, bladder control, and muscle spasms).
+Ask your doctor about medicines you are taking that may cause constipation (such as medicines for depression, pain, bladder control, and muscle spasms).

 Have all of your prescriptions filled before you go home.
-It is very important that you take your drugs the way your doctor or nurse told you to.
-Do not take any other drugs, supplements, vitamins, or herbs without asking your doctor about them first.
+It is very important that you take your medicines the way your health care provider told you to.
+DO NOT take any other drugs, supplements, vitamins, or herbs without asking your provider about them first.

-You may be given one or more of the following drugs.
-These drugs are meant to control your blood pressure or cholesterol, or keeping your blood from clotting.
+You may be given one or more of the following medicines.
+These are meant to control your blood pressure or cholesterol, and to keep your blood from clotting.
 They may help prevent another stroke:

-If you are taking a blood thinner, such as warfarin (Coumadin), you may need to have extra blood tests.
+If you are taking a blood thinner, such as warfarin (Coumadin), you may need to have extra blood tests done.

 If you have problems with swallowing, you must learn to follow a special diet that makes eating safer.
-Ask your doctor what the signs of swallowing problems are.
+The signs of swallowing problems are choking or coughing when eating.
 Learn tips to make feeding and swallowing easier and safer.

 Keep up to date with your vaccinations.
 Get a flu shot every year.
 Ask your doctor if you need a pneumonia shot.

-Do not smoke cigarettes.
-Ask your doctor for help quitting if you need to.
-Do not let anybody smoke in your home.
+DO NOT smoke.
+Ask your health care provider for help quitting if you need to.
+DO NOT let anybody smoke in your home.

 Try to stay away from stressful situations.
-If you feel stressed all the time or feel very sad and blue, talk with your doctor or nurse.
+If you feel stressed all the time or feel very sad , talk with your health care provider.

 Many patients who have had a stroke feel sad or depressed at times.
 Talk to friends or family about this.
-Ask your doctor about seeing a professional to help you with these feelings.
+Ask your health care provider about seeking professional help.

 Call your doctor if you have: